 Jen Otremba: Might want to consider not going to lunch at the exact same place every day at the same time every day, kind of varying that schedule.

 Bryan Strawser: Right.
 Home is a different story.
 Homes, at least in the U.S., are generally fairly low-risk because it’s not often that someone targets a CEO’s home or for protests or for other activities.
 But at a minimum, there should be some security precautions thought through.
 We believe that no matter the size of the organization, you should have a security professional look at the CEO’s residence.
 You’re looking for basic things like, do the locks work?
 Is there a fence or a privacy fence or is that even an option?
 Is there an alarm system?
 Is there panic alarms?
 Is there a safe room?
 Again, this really depends on the prevalence of the profile of the CEO, the risk profile of your organization.
+But if you need a security system contact locksmith hartford ct.
 But you should look at this and make a risk-based decision about their residence and what you want to do.
 Often, with a CEO’s or executive’s residence, it’s kind of some security through anonymity here that perhaps it’s difficult to find out where they live.
 They’ve purchased the home through an LLC or a trust that doesn’t have their name on it.
 These are all things that help disguise the location of a residence.
 It adds some obscurity to a security situation.

 These are all things that I think you can look at.
 When you get into larger homes, then I think you need to look at fencing and gates and things that are … can be tastefully done but add a security presence and make it a little bit more of a hardened target.